parashardhapola/scarf/README.rst

 fixed in future updates.

-High memory consumption: If you are using a version of Scarf less than 0.7.0 and have dask version >2021.03.1 then you might have face high memory consumption issues.
+High memory consumption: If you are using a version of Scarf less than 0.7.0 and have dask version >2021.03.1 then you might face high memory consumption issues.
 The solution is to install dask==2021.03.1.
 The latest version of Scarf automatically solves this issue.